echobind/bisonapp/packages/create-bison-app/template/prisma/SeedsAndScripts.md

 - `yarn db:seed` (DEV)
 - `yarn db:seed:prod` (PROD)

-We use `APP_ENV` in the scripts to determine the dataset returned for seeds.
+We use `NODE_ENV` in the scripts to determine the dataset returned for seeds.
 This ENV is set in your .env.local file as well, and can be manually set as an ENV in your deploy environment if needed for other scripts.

 ### File Breakdown (Seeds)